nasa/cumulus-orca/tasks/copy_files_to_archive/README.md

             retry_sleep_secs: The number of seconds
                 to sleep between retry attempts.
             db_queue_url: The URL of the queue that posts status entries.

-        Returns:
-           A list of dicts with the following keys:
-                'job_id' (str): The unique id of the recovery job.
-                'granule_id' (str): The unique ID of the granule.
-                'filename' (str): The name of the file being copied.
-                'source_key' (str): The path the file was restored to.
-                'target_key' (str): The path to copy to.
-Defaults to value at 'source_key'.
-                'restore_destination' (str): The name of the bucket the restored file will be moved to.
-                'source_bucket' (str): The bucket the restored file can be copied from.
-                'success' (boolean): 'success' (boolean): True, as an error will raise a CopyRequestError.

-            Example:  [{'source_key': 'file1.xml', 'source_bucket': 'my-dr-fake-glacier-bucket',
-                          'target_bucket': 'unittest_xml_bucket', 'success': True,
-                          'err_msg': ''},
-                      {'source_key': 'file2.txt', 'source_bucket': 'my-dr-fake-glacier-bucket',
-                          'target_bucket': 'unittest_txt_bucket', 'success': True,
-                          'err_msg': '', 'request_id': '4192bff0-e1e0-43ce-a4db-912808c32493'}]
         Raises:
             CopyRequestError: Thrown if there are errors with the input records or the copy failed.